Linn County Veterans Day Parade and Linn County Veterans Memorial

 Photo of people in Albany Veterans Day Parade

-The annual event, the largest such observance west of the Mississippi River, will begin at 11 a.m., and will return to its traditional route: starting on Pacific Boulevard down the overpass on Lyon Street into Downtown Albany, left onto Second Avenue, then to Ferry Street, where it turns left again onto 3rd Avenue and heads to the Linn County Courthouse.
+The annual event, the largest such observance west of the Mississippi River, will begin at 11 a.m.
+The route starts on Pacific Boulevard down the overpass on Lyon Street into Downtown Albany, left onto Second Avenue, then to Ferry Street, where it turns left again onto 3rd Avenue and heads to the Linn County Courthouse.

 For more information about the parade and how to take part, click here